STUDENT/PARENT HANDBOOK -

 - Complete the required prerequisite course(s) at Excel Academy with a satisfactory grade that is a grade of “A,” “B,” “C,” “D,” or “P.”

 - Submit transcripts – provide grade transcripts from another high school, if appropriate.
-Such transcripts must demonstrate satisfactory completion of the prerequisite course – that is, completion of the course with a grade of “A,” “B,” “C,” “D,” or “P.” Students must present transcripts to the School Counselor for a transcript review as soon as possible.
+Such transcripts must demonstrate satisfactory completion of the prerequisite course – that is, completion of the course with a grade of “A,” “B,” “C,” “D,” or “P.” Students must present transcripts to the High School Department for a transcript review as soon as possible.

 - It is at the school’s discretion to accept or deny the request to waive the prerequisite course requirement.

-Students taking online classes or classes with a local approved vendor need to consult with the online teacher or instructor/vendor regarding questions about grades, averages, or course progress.
 Excel Academy uses a traditional 4.0 scale in determining Grade Point Average (GPA).
 Credit is granted only for courses that earn 60% out of a possible 100%.

-Transfer credits are awarded on a case-by-case basis by the school counselor..
+Transfer credits are awarded on a case-by-case basis by the school counselor.
 Official transcripts are required in order to award credit.
 Transcript analysis may require research and contact with previous institutions to determine eligibility of transfer credits.

 If a student is given a percentage OR provided with a percentage grade upon exiting their previous school, Excel Academy will award the transfer grade by applying a percentage to the amount of work equivalent to what was completed at the previous school.
 Students who are provided with existing grades without percentages will be awarded a transfer grade equivalent to the amount of work completed at the previous school in accordance with the following scale: